Swiip/generator-gulp-angular/README.md

   * **DONE** Use phantom with protractor
 * **DONE** Move test conf from `test/conf` to `test`
 * **DONE** Delete uncomited files from `test/scripts` (everything must be usable though gulp)
-* watch in front of serve or the oposit?
 * **DONE** Find a way to automaticaly resolve `test/deps`
 * Find a better way to redirect gulp logs (spawn stdout)
 * **DONE** Add principal goals in documentation